opendata-swiss/dcat_ap_ch/README.md

 This github repo is intended to prepare the further development of DCAT-AP CH by providing a definition area for all its documents.
-The defintion area is availabe at https://www.dcat-ap.ch/
+The definition area is availabe at https://www.dcat-ap.ch/

 ## Dependecy to W3C